 If you love comic book movies, then you’ll want to see RED.
 If not, you might want to skip it all together – it’s a really tough call.
 For all it’s problems, it’s a likable movie and therefor gets my Coors Light recommendation: if it’s there and there is nothing else to drink, then pound it.
 At 111 minutes, it’s running a little long, and I could have done without that little vignette at the end; no one should ever have to see John Malkovich in drag – that was cruel… yet not unusual.
 (See Being John Malkovich!)

 My Rating: 2.8 out of 5

-Posted on February 2, 2011, in comic book reviews, movie reviews and tagged bruce willis, DC comics, dc comics RED, dvd, Ernest Borgnine, Helen Mirren, John Malkovich, John Malkovich in drag, Karl Urban, mary-louise parker, Morgan Freeman, movie review, movies, RED, retired extremely dangerous, Richard Dreyfuss.
+Posted on February 2, 2011, in comic book reviews, movie review and tagged bruce willis, DC comics, dc comics RED, dvd, Ernest Borgnine, Helen Mirren, John Malkovich, John Malkovich in drag, Karl Urban, mary-louise parker, Morgan Freeman, movies, RED, retired extremely dangerous, Richard Dreyfuss.
 Bookmark the permalink.
 5 Comments.